tnycum/eks-app-example/README.md

 ### Future Ideas

 - Move terraform state into S3 backend
+- Use datasources remote state to pass KMS ARN to EKS cluster input
 - Add certificate to game ingress
 - Add instructions for others to stand up their own EKS clusters in their own AWS accounts